sim-ware/giflooper/README.md

 ## Techs
 The server/application part will be in Python/Flask.
 The front-end will be done in React

-## Current Goal
--Have 2 pages
--1))TitleHeader//SearchtermEntry
--2))ResultHeader//Resultloop
--Implement these in Flask first, then think about React

 # GIPHY API
 https://developers.giphy.com/docs/

 # Flask Guide
 http://flask.pocoo.org/docs/0.12/quickstart/

+## Current Goal
+-Have the returned array display, rotating the images, on resultloop.html